 Let’s be real—dry mouth isn’t just a minor annoyance.
 It’s the early-morning struggle to speak without your tongue sticking to the roof of your mouth, the awkward pause mid-conversation to sip water, and even the persistent bad breath that no mint can fix.
 If you’ve ever dealt with it, you know how desperate you are to find relief—and the best mouthwash for dry mouth can be a total game-changer.
-But here’s the catch: not all mouthwashes are created equal.
-Many generic options actually make dry mouth worse, loaded with harsh ingredients that strip your mouth of its natural moisture.

 I. The First Rule: Avoid These Ingredients That Worsen Dry Mouth